input-output-hk/partner-chains-smart-contracts/docs/README.md

 ### 2. Transfer FUEL tokens from mainchain to sidechain

+FUEL tokens on the Cardano network represent locked native assets on the sidechain network.
+When a certain amount of tokens are locked on a certain sidechain contract, we can mint the equivalent amount on Cardano ([2.](#2-transfer-fuel-tokens-from-mainchain-to-sidechain), [3.2.](#32-individual-claiming)).
+Conversely burning these tokens on the Cardano network ([3.](#3-transfer-fuel-tokens-from-sidechain-to-mainchain)) will release these tokens and send them to the owner.
+For more details, refer to the [High level technical specifications](https://docs.google.com/d-ocument/d/1UJs4ews1wnKIv4RMyPjFtJcyniyRHi7GmU2JPdUfbQk).

 **Workflow:**

 1. Call the burn endpoint of the contract with BurnParams